 - Protection from cruel and unusual punishment.

-As a grassroots advocacy organization, BORDC does not offer individual legal advice or representation.
-Instead, we advocate for policies that will protect all of our civil liberties.
+As a grassroots advocacy organization wielding limited resources, BORDC is not in a position to offer individual legal advice or representation.
+Instead, we support grassroots coalitions and their independent advocacy for policies and practices protecting all of our civil liberties.

 The Bill of Rights Defense Committee receives its funding from foundations and individual private donors representing interests across the political spectrum.
 BORDC supporters include concerned Americans from all walks of life, ethnic communities, and parts of the country.